michaeldll/webgl-doom-glare/README.md

 Original inspiration: http://yzergame.com/doomGlare.html and http://simonschreibt.de/gat/doom-3-volumetric-glow/

 Basic implementation of Doom 3's "Glare".
-Extrudes vertices and colors them w/ their vertex color.
+It fakes a simple bloom effect by extruding vertices and interpolating their vertex colors.

-Looking for help in improving it!
+*Looking for help in improving it!*

 Deploy: https://webgl-doom-glare.vercel.app